M-Afifff/coingecko-project/README.md

 # Cryptocurrency ETL Pipeline

-A complete data engineering pipeline that extracts cryptocurrency data from the CoinGecko API, transforms it using dimensional modeling techniques, and loads it into a PostgreSQL data warehouse with automated orchestration.
+An end-to-end data engineering pipeline that extracts cryptocurrency data from the CoinGecko API, transforms it using dimensional modeling techniques, and loads it into a PostgreSQL data warehouse with automated orchestration.

 ## Architecture Overview

 ```
-CoinGecko API → Python ETL → PostgreSQL → dbt (Star Schema) → Streamlit Dashboard
+CoinGecko API → Python ETL → PostgreSQL → dbt → Streamlit Dashboard
 ```

 **Components:**